saucelabs/sauce-docs/docs/mobile-apps/supported-devices.md

 * You need to establish a secure [IPSec VPN connection](/secure-connections/ipsec-vpn) between your network and the Sauce Labs cloud.

 #### Allowlisting Apps and Accounts
-* Apps installed on the private device can be selected, by name, to be preserved between sessions.
+* Apps installed on the private device can be selected, by Android `packageName` or iOS `bundleId`, to be preserved between sessions.
 These apps and their data will not be cleaned.
 * Google accounts signed into the Play Store can be preserved between sessions.
 * Apple IDs signed in to the device and App Store can be preserved between sessions.